CONTINUING YOUR EDUCATION AFTER ECC

 - Ellsworth Community College has Articulation Agreements with the three state Regent universities: Iowa State University (ISU), the University of Iowa (UI), and the University of Northern Iowa (UNI).
 These are nationally and internationally recognized universities.
 The Articulation Agreement essentially states that students who complete the AA degree, and then transfer to an Iowa Regent university, will have all credit accepted.
-How the accepted credit will then apply to a Bachelor’s degree depends on a student’s degree interests.
-NOTE: There are many other colleges and universities throughout Iowa that accept ECC transfer credit (see list of additional Transfer colleges).
+How the accepted credit will then apply to a bachelor’s degree depends on a student’s degree interests.
+NOTE: There are many other colleges and universities throughout Iowa that accept ECC transfer credit.

 - To formalize the transfer process, Iowa’s three state universities have established an “Admissions Partnership Program” with ECC: